 The March of Dimes offers programs and best practices to support health care professionals and consumers to address preterm birth, including:

-- "Why the Last Weeks of Pregnancy Count," a consumer brochure that explains the important development that occurs to a baby's brain during the last few weeks of pregnancy.
+- “Why the Last Weeks of Pregnancy Count,” a consumer brochure that explains the important development that occurs to a baby’s brain during the last few weeks of pregnancy.
 Used by doctors and nurses nationwide, it explains why it's important to schedule an induction or c-section for non-medical reasons after 39 weeks of pregnancy and describes the baby's growth and development in the last few weeks of pregnancy.
-More information is available at: csection_lastweeks
+Visit scheduling a c-section.